Employment in the UK: November 2024

 7. Economic inactivity

-Since comparable records began in 1971, the economic inactivity rate had generally been falling; however it increased during the coronavirus (COVID-19) pandemic and fluctuated around this increased rate.
-In the latest quarter, the economic inactivity rate has increased slightly.
+Since comparable records began in 1971, the economic inactivity rate had generally been falling.
+However, it increased during the coronavirus (COVID-19) pandemic and fluctuated around this increased rate.
+Over the year since July to September 2023 and in the latest quarter, July to September 2024, the economic inactivity rate decreased.

 Back to table of contents